 This China expertise would be rounded out with strategic analysts who specialized in the Middle East, Africa, Latin America and North Korea - and who were fluent.
 "They can read in the language," notes McDevitt.
 "The Russia specialists can go to the Russian websites, talk to the Russians.
 The China department is not dependent upon translators.
 The Iran team speaks Farsi, reads Farsi."
-Together, these international policy analysts form the two "pol-mil" divisions at the Center for Naval Analyses today: China Studies and the Center for Strategic Studies.
+Together, these international policy analysts form the two "pol-mil" divisions at the Center for Naval Analyses today: China and Indo-Pacific Security Affairs and Strategy, Policy, Plans, and Programs.
 "CNA was already well established as a scientific organization, doing operational work," says Murray.
 "I also wanted us to be able to do strategic work, international work, because it was important to the future of the country."